jgmenu/jgmenu/docs/manual/jgmenuunicode.7.md

 - Config file

-Throughout this document, unicode code points will be referred to by writing `u+` folled by their hexadecimal number.
+Throughout this document, unicode code points will be referred to by writing `u+` followed by their hexadecimal number.
 In examples, u+1234 will be used.

 # UNICODE CHARACTERS IN TERMINAL